Overweight / obesity

 • even non-overweight people with a lack of exercise have a higher risk of CVD

-• the most significant benefit in reduced stroke incidence (both ischemic and hemorrhagic) was derived from the most intense level of exercise
+• the most significant benefit in reducing stroke incidence (both ischemic and hemorrhagic) is derived from the most intense level of exercise

 • a minimum of 30 minutes of physical activity most days of the week is recommended; even moderate activity is associated with improved health